Bologna Process: Ireland

 In Ireland, bachelor's degrees are commonly three to four years in duration; master's and doctoral degrees are basically similar to those in the UK.
 Bachelor's degrees are first-cycle qualifications.
-Except for the MA at the University of Dublin, a master's degree is always a postgraduate degree (teaching or research).
+Except for the MA at the Trinity College Dublin, a master's degree is always a postgraduate degree (teaching or research).
 The generic outcomes for Irish degrees are laid out in the 2003 National Framework of Qualifications.
 In 2006, Ireland was the first country to verify the compatibility of its national framework with that of the EHEA.

 Italy

 Italy fits the framework since its 1999 adoption of the 3+2 system.
 The first degree is the Laurea triennale, which may be obtained after three years of study.
 Selected students may then complete their studies with two additional years of specialization leading to the Laurea Magistrale.

 The Laurea corresponds to a bachelor's degree; the Laurea Magistrale, corresponding to a master's degree, grants access to third-cycle programmes (post-MA degrees, doctorates or specialized schools) lasting two to five years (completing a PhD usually takes three years).
-A five-year degree, Laurea Magistrale a Ciclo Unico (Single-cycle Master's Degree) is awarded in medicine (Medicina), Architecture (Architettura), law (Giurisprudenza), and dentistry (Odontoiatria), in Pharmacy (Farmacia) and Pharmaceutical Sciences (Chimica e Tecnologia Farmaceutiche), as well as in visual arts (Accademia di Belle Arti) and music (Conservatorio di Musica).
+A five-year degree, Laurea Magistrale a Ciclo Unico (Single-cycle Master's Degree) is awarded in law (Giurisprudenza), in Primary teacher education (Scienze della Formazione Primaria), in Architecture (Architettura), in Pharmacy (Farmacia) and Pharmaceutical Sciences (Chimica e Tecnologia Farmaceutiche), as well as in visual arts (Accademia di Belle Arti) and music (Conservatorio di Musica).
+A six-year degree, Laurea Magistrale a Ciclo Unico (Single-cycle Master's Degree) is awarded in medicine (Medicina) and dentistry (Odontoiatria).
 The title for BA and BS undergraduate students is Dottore and for MA, MFA, MSc, MD and MEd graduate students Dottore magistrale (abbreviated Dott., Dott.ssa or Dr.).
 This should not be confused with PhD and post-MA graduates, whose title is Dottore di Ricerca (Research Doctor).

 The Italian system has two types of postgraduate degree (called "Master", not to be confused with the master's degree).
 Laurea Magistrale (120 ECTS) allows access to third-cycle programmes, and Master universitario (at least 60 ECTS) may be divided into first- (second cycle) and second-level master's degrees (third cycle).

 A first-level master's degree is accessible by a first-cycle degree and "does not allow access to PhD and to 3rd cycle programmes, since this type of course does not belong to the general requirements established at national level, but it is offered under the autonomous responsibility of each university".